mosparo/documentation/docs/4_usage/4_rule_packages.md

 ## Manage rule packages

 Rules are a combination of one or more rules created by someone and hosted on an external server.
-These rules can be added and are automatically updated at a regular interval.
+These rules can be added and are automatically updated at regular intervals.

-To ensure the integrity of the rule parameters, a checksum is automatically created and checked when the rule package is updated.
+A checksum is automatically created and checked when the rule package is updated to ensure the integrity of the rule parameters.

-In mosparo you can manage your rule packages.
-You can add new rule package.
+In mosparo, you can manage your rule packages.
+You can add a new rule package.
 All you need is the URL of the rule package.
 You can also specify a factor with which the rule package can be strengthened or weakened.

 After a rule package is added, you can view the rules contained in the rule package.
 However, you cannot edit or delete the rules in the rules package.

 ## Format of rule packages

 ### Saving the Rule Package

-A rule package consists of a JSON file, which is made available for download on a web server.
+A rule package consists of a JSON file, which is available for download on a web server.
 The JSON file must conform to the rule package and rules pattern.
 The schema for the rule package and the rules are available in the [specifications repository](https://github.com/mosparo/specifications).

-In addition to the JSON file, the checksum of the JSON file must be stored on the same web server at the same address.
-To do this, the SHA256 hash of the file must be created and saved with the same file name, but with the suffix ".sha256".
+In addition to the JSON file, you must store the checksum of the JSON file on the same web server at the same address.
+The SHA256 hash of the file must be created and saved with the same file name but with the suffix ".sha256".

 :::note Example
 Address of the rule package (entered in mosparo)<br />